TYPO3-Documentation/t3docs-screenshots/README.rst

 First, the user browses a TYPO3 instance to take notes of a click path for a new screenshot.
 Next, the click path gets forged to a ``screenshots.json`` file.
-Next, all ``screenshots.json`` files get executed by the screenshots runner which produces the screenshots.
+Then, all ``screenshots.json`` files get executed by the screenshots runner which produces the screenshots.
 Last, the actual screenshots get compared to the original screenshots in the screenshots manager and copied over if approved by the user.